sofiaguglielmini/graphSI/README.md

 ## Functions

 `graphSelect()`
 Implements model selection for Gaussian graphical models using regularized estimation.
-Supports lasso, elastic net, SCAD, and MCP penalties, with optional diagonal penalization and optional data splitting.
+Supports lasso (using `glassoFast`), elastic net (using `GLassoElnetFast`), SCAD and MCP penalties (using `GGMncv`), with optional diagonal penalization and optional data splitting.
 Returns an object containing the adjacency matrix and selected edge indices.
 For valid selective inference, `lambda` must be chosen independently of the data used for selection.

 `graphInference()`